Beatriz Consuelo: Career

 In 1961, Consuelo performed L'Oiseau bleu with Rudolf Nureyev and the following year when Cuevas dissolved the company, she joined the Grand Théâtre de Bordeaux.
 She premiered in Symphonie Classique with Golovine, before returning to Rio and the Teatro Municipal in the 1963 to 1964 season.
 At the invitation of Golovine, Consuelo joined the Ballet du Grand Théâtre de Genève in 1964.
 She returned as a guest dancer in the 1965 to 1966 season in Rio and then continued her career in Geneva, retiring from the stage in 1969 with the birth of her son, Frédéric Gafner.

 At the invitation of George Balanchine, when he founded the dance school in 1969, Consuelo and Alfonso Catá became co-managers of the Ecole de Danse de Genève for the Grand Théâtre de Genève.
 In 1975, the school became private and Consuelo solely managed and operated it under the name of the Ecole de Danse de Genève.
 Between 1979 and 1982 in addition to running the school, Consuelo served as an instructor for the Prix de Lausanne and a jury member from 1975 to 1982 for the International Choreographic Competition held in Nyon.
 In 1980, she founded and became director of the Geneva Junior Ballet, training new talent and earning an international reputation for her pedagogical skill.
 In 1992 and 1993, she taught at National Conservatory of Music and Dance in Lyon, France.
 In 1999, Consuelo retired as director of the Ecole de Danse de Genève and turned over management of the Junior Ballet to Patrice Delay and Sean Wood.

 Death and legacy

 Consuelo died on 7 March 2013 at the Arénières Medical Center in Geneva.
-She was buried on 11 March at the Cimetière de Saint-Georges.
+She was buried on 11 March at the Cimetière de Saint-Georges, but a decade later got reburied at the Cimetière des Rois, where the right to rest is strictly limited to prominent personalities who have greatly contributed to public life in Geneva.

 During her career Consuelo received numerous awards including the Carlos Gomes Order of Cultural Merit from Brazil in 1956 and was honored as a Grand Officer in the Order of Rio Branco in 1975.
 The City of Geneva Prize for the performing arts was bestowed upon her in 2003.